troywill1/CICDProject/README.md

 <TODO: Steps to copy or fork this repository>

+1. Fork this repository.
+[Reference the official GtiHub documentation for instructions on forking a repository][3]

 <TODO: Steps to create an Azure App service>

 * Project running on Azure App Service